Linux Native Clients

 Need help with Linux?

-RuneScape runs fine through the browser most of the time on Linux, but sometimes it is better to play through the client to avoid browser related problems or to bypass limitations that the Java Plugin might have.
+It's best to play through the Linux Client to avoid browser-related problems or to bypass limitations that the Java Plugin might have.

 The Official Windows Client through WINE